LiveHelperChat/doc/docs/integrating/whatsapp.md

 ## Bot setup

+**One time configuration**

-We need to setup bot which trigger will be executed upon webhook event.
+We need to set a bot which trigger will be executed upon webhook event.

 You can import configuration download it [here](/img/integration/open-wa-bot.json)